-I then thought about the yields linked to the systems using the yields web (Appendix 11).
+I then thought about the yields linked to the systems using the yields web (Appendix 13).
+All of the items written in sky blue are SYSTEMS in the design.
+The other colours have no specific significance!
 It was good to see that most elements produced multiple yields.
 It also made me aware that a couple of yields were only produced by a single system so I would need to be aware of these and ensure that they were delivered by the final design.
 They were sustainability, collaboration, and organisation.
-I then used a systems analysis to better understand the yields that would be delivered by each element of the design (Appendix 12).
+I then used a systems analysis to better understand the yields that would be delivered by each element of the design (Appendix 14).

 At this point in the process Lara and I worked with the team at Windermere Jetty to finalise the design for the exhibition.
 It was agreed that it would contain:

 - A play tray in the shape of a boat containing natural play materials that would take in the main view in the space which looks out over Lake Windermere.